 The Divide fault sets if a quotient, including sign, exceeds 24 or 48 bits for 24-bit precision and 48-bit precision, respectively.
 Therefore, attempts to divide by too small a number, including positive and negative zero, result in a Divide fault.
 A Divide fault also occurs when a floating point divisor is either equal to zero or not in floating point format.
 The results in the A, Q, and E registers are insignificant if a fault occurs.
 A Divide fault can be correctly sensed only after the current instruction has been executed.

 Exponent Overflow/Underflow Fault

-During all floating point arithmetic operations, exponential overflow occurs if the exponent exceeds $+1777_8$ or exponential underflow will occur if the exponent is less than $-1777_8$ .
+During all floating point arithmetic operations, exponential overflow occurs if the exponent exceeds $+1777_8$ or is less than $-1777_8$ .

 BCD Fault

 A BCD Fault is set if: